 All students will be served.
 Money remaining in the student's account at the end of the year will be refunded upon request or will carry over to the next school year.
-The school District has adopted a no-charge policy.
+The school District has adopted a nocharge policy.
 The student coming to school without a lunch or money may be given an alternate meal not claimed for reimbursement.

 Students assigned to ISS, or DAEP will be served an alternate meal that meets federal/state guidelines regarding nutritional value.
 Students assigned to lunch detention will be offered an alternate meal that meets Federal/State guidelines but have the option to bring a sandwich and drink for lunch from home.
-This lunch should be turned in to Mrs. Branch before school.